Introduction

 PsychLab.IO Documentation

-PsychLab.IO is a browser-based tool for building, running, and collecting data from psychology experiments - no programming required.
-Drag nodes onto a timeline canvas, configure their properties, and PsychLab.IO generates the experiment code for you.
+PsychLab.IO is a browser-based platform for building, running, and collecting data from psychology experiments with no programming required.
+Drag nodes onto a canvas, configure their properties, and share a link.
+Responses are saved to your account automatically.

 Quick start